Adhesive Converting Blog

 Material less than or equal to 13” wide

 Certain ink chemistries, such as white ink, contain abrasive or more challenging elements to process.
-While Strouse often does have the ability to process these chemistries, they require a higher level of tooling at a greater expense
+While Strouse often can process these chemistries, they require more tooling at greater expense.

-As long as you know the size limitations and potential costs involved, Strouse can handle a wide variety of printing processes.
+As long as you understand the size limitations and potential costs, Strouse can handle a wide variety of printing processes.

-Strouse partners with component placement manufacturers for automated solutions and uses their machines to produce parts using highly accurate automated assemblies.
+Strouse partners with component placement manufacturers to develop automated solutions and uses their machines to produce parts through highly accurate automated assemblies.

 Whether you’re considering automated assembly or have already established an automated system, Strouse has the skills and experience necessary to optimize your component design for assembly.
 Regardless of where you are in the automation process, we can help you figure out a product assembly setup that works for you.

-Our cleanroom has ISO 7 certification, meaning the maximum air particle count (0.5 microns) cannot exceed 352,000 particles per cubic meter.
-The air cleanliness can also be referred to as “Class 10,000” due to having 10,000 particles per cubic foot.
+Strouse’s cleanroom has ISO 7 certification, meaning the maximum air particle count (0.5 microns) cannot exceed 352,000 particles per cubic meter.
+Air cleanliness is also referred to as “Class 10,000,” as it contains 10,000 particles per cubic foot.

 ISO 9001:2015 sets out the criteria for a quality management system and is the only standard that can be certified to.

-ISO 13485:2016 specifies requirements for a quality management system where an organization must demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.
+ISO 9001:2015 specifies requirements for a quality management system, requiring an organization to demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.

-Strouse doesn’t produce die cut tools for ourselves, and we cannot produce them for anyone else.
-After you submit your part drawing, we make adjustments to format it for the rotary press and forward it to a die cut toolmaker who then constructs a tool.
+• Building Tools — Strouse doesn’t produce die cut tools.
+After you submit your part drawing, we make adjustments and forward it to a die cut toolmaker who then constructs a tool.

-For instance, many customers contact us to ask whether we can make a part.
-If you don’t have any rudimentary design or napkin drawing with measurements, we might not be able to confirm whether we can make it.
+• Project Design (from scratch) — If you don’t have any rudimentary design or napkin drawing with measurements, we cannot definitively confirm whether we can make it.

-While Strouse can create parts in a sterile environment, like our cleanroom, you’ll have to outsource any complex sterilization processes to other companies.
+• Sterilization — While Strouse can produce parts in a sterile environment, you’ll need to outsource complex sterilization processes to other companies.

 What Can Strouse Do For My Manufacturing Project?

-Strouse does have other abilities than die cutting, slitting, laminating multiple materials, flexographic and UV printing, automated assembly, and cleanroom manufacturing.
+Ultimately, Strouse has other abilities beyond those listed.
 Still, the majority of our operations fall under those categories.

 If you’re still unsure whether Strouse can complete a project to your specifications, reach out to us directly to see whether we can help you find a solution:

-Otherwise, feel free to check out our Learning Center for more educational resources on the services we offer.
+Otherwise, feel free to check out our Learning Center for more educational resources on our services.

 Originally published: March 7, 2023